pearlfish/pearlfish-java/README.md

 Pearlfish may be useful for you if:

  * You can change production code very rapidly, so that a document-first Specification by Example process adds unhelpful overhead.
+Or...
- * or...
-Acceptance is qualitative rather than precise.
+ * Acceptance is qualitative rather than precise.
+Or...
- * or...
-The behaviour you want to capture involves a lot of numerical data, that can be understood better through visualisation than text.
+ * The behaviour you want to capture involves a lot of numerical data, that can be understood better through visualisation than text.
+Or...
- * or...
-You are working exploratively.
+ * You are working exploratively and want to transition the results of exploratory programming to production.
- * or... two or more of the above.

 Overview
 --------